 Procedure to make Shea Butter and Walnut Face Scrub

-- 1 tablespoon arrowroot powder (Optional – for non-greasy scrub)
+- 1 tablespoon arrowroot powder (Optional - for a non-greasy scrub) (buy from here)

 - Make a double boiler by adding a few inches of water in a large saucepan.
 Heat the pan on low flame.
-In a heat safe glass bowl, add coconut oil and shea butter and place the glass bowl on top of a saucepan.
-Stir occasionally until everything is melted and combined.
+In a heat safe glass bowl, add shea butter and place the glass bowl on top of a saucepan.
+Stir occasionally until shea butter is melted.

-- When oils are little warm, mix arrowroot powder properly then let this mixture cool until it’s room temperature.
+- When the mixture is little warm, mix arrowroot powder properly then let this mixture cool until it’s room temperature.
 It should look creamy and thick, but don’t let it get solid.

 - Do not let the water to get inside as well as keep it away from direct sunlight.
 Water can introduce bacteria that can spoil the mixture.

-- Also, You can add your favourite essential oil for added benefit.
+2. Also, You can add your favorite essential oil for added benefit.

 3. I didn’t use a preservative in this shea butter and walnut face scrub since it is tap water-free, provided you keep it away from water and contamination.